soenug/BFSE-SSSP/README.md

-# Finding Single-Source Shortest Path using modifed Breadth-First-Search with "Step-Expansion"
+# Introduction to Step-Expansion
-SSSP solution using a new BFS strategy called BFS "expansion" or "step-expansion".
+This is an explanation on finding the single-source shortest path using a modifed breadth-first-search algorithm called  "step-expansion".
 Step-expansion can solve SSSP on graphs with varying edge weight.
 It accomplishes this by simulating extra steps in the traversal process by "expanding" a large weighted edge into several segmented edges or "steps".